Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Introduction

-Acting in the world is conceived by human beings as \textit{causally intervening} the world and humans are able to learn and use causal relations while making choices \citep{tversky1980causal,lagnado2007beyond,hagmayer2008causal,hagmayer2009decision,hagmayer2013repeated,hagmayer2017causality}.
-Therefore, it is a natural question \textit{how to formalize decision making when causal information is present?} Answering such question is relevant given the importance of causal relations and causal reasoning in everyday life as well as in science.
-Given that human beings actually use causal information while making choices and the importance of decision making results based on associative information, it is desirable to have an explicit and computationally implementable criterion for decision making analogous to those by von Neumann-Morgenstern and Savage in order to provide the foundations for Causal Decision Making and Causal-based Artificial Intelligence.
+If, as argued, another important aspect of acting in the world is making choices, then taking causal information as a basis is fundamental for decision-making.
+Therefore, it is a natural question \textit{how to formalize decision making when causal information (known or unknown) is present?} Answering the such question is relevant given the importance of causal relations as well as reasoning in everyday life and in science \citep{spirtes2000causation,pearl2018why}.
+Given that human beings actually use causal information while making choices \citep{tversky1980causal}, and the importance of decision-making results based on associative information, it is desirable to have an explicit and computationally implementable criterion for decision-making, which also addresses the question of the origin of probabilities for decision making in a sensitive, reasonable way.